ankushbraj/Ntjm-deployment/README.md

 # Ntjm-deployment

-## Please refer the Ntjm.pdf for the complete deployoment guideline
+## Please refer the Ntjm.pdf for the complete deployment guideline